structurizr/java/docs/extracting-components.md

 ## Component type and supporting types

-In Structurizr, a [Component](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/model/Component.java) is described by a number of properties, including ```type``` and ```supportingTypes```.
+In Structurizr, a [Component](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/model/Component.java) is described by a number of properties and can have a number of [CodeElement](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/model/CodeElement.java)s associated with it that represent the Java classes and interfaces that implement that component.

-- ```type```: This is designed to refer to a single fully qualified Java type that best describes the type of the component.
-For example, this could be the fully qualified name of the public interface for the component.
-- ```supportingTypes```: This is the set of fully qualified Java types that support the implementation of the component.

 Again, because each codebase is different, the mechanism to find a component's supporting types is pluggable via a number of strategies, which can be used in combination.